ashleymoogle/test-angular/README.md

-## BOILERPLATE
+## Starter Kit for quick prototyping with your favorite framework :)
+All included : from package download with yarn to build with webpack 2.
+You can choose your framework between React and Angular.
+A sample app in avaliable for each one with all basic needs : routes, structure, translations, flux...
+With a few commands you're ready to code with all the latest stuff without all the hassle of configuring everything.
+Enjoy :)

-Inquirer doesnt work very well with git bash terminals on windows.
+*Inquirer doesnt work very well with git bash terminals on windows.
 Consider using powershell.

 ####Start with
 ```